 CRe's investment strategy is to broadly align with a Strategic Asset Allocation (SAA) which is underpinned by a 'Core' exposure to high quality fixed income securities which are desirable in terms of broadly matching the duration of liabilities and meeting cash flow requirements.
-The average running yield of CRe's Fixed Income holdings across the 2021 calendar year was 1.35%.
+Following the upwards movements in interest rates observed over 2022, the asset portfolio is expected to return over 5% in 2023.